How Did Jazz Become Neo Soul? The Groove Kept Changing Shape

 The Real Story

-This isn't a genre overview.
+This is not just a genre overview.

 And yet, the core habits survived: